-^{} The Company reserves the right to deviate from the minimum investment amounts at its own discretion, e.g., in cases in which distribution partners have made special fee arrangements with their customers.
+\ The Company reserves the right to deviate from the minimum investment at its own discretion.
 Subsequent purchases may be made in any amount.

 Terms and Conditions of Investment

 General Terms and Conditions of Investment

 governing the legal relationship between the investors and DWS Investment GmbH, Frankfurt/ Main, Germany, (hereinafter referred to as the "Company") for the UCITS-compliant investment funds managed by the Company.
 These General Terms and Conditions of Investment are only valid in conjunction with the Special Terms and Conditions of Investment set forth for the specific UCITS fund.